gshipley/enterprise_training/AdminTraining.md

 ##**Configure node host for DNS resolution**

-We need to configure the node host to use the BIND server that we have installed and configured on the broker application server.
+We need to configure the node host to use the BIND server that we have installed and configured on the broker application host.
 This is a fairly straight forward process by adding the IP address of the broker application host to our */etc/resolv.conf* on the node host.
 Edit this file and the following line making sure to use the correct IP address of your broker application server.

+**Note: Execute the following on the node host.**

 	nameserver 10.10.10.10

 ##**Configure nameserver placement and hostname**

-On the node host, we need to configure our settings to prepend the DNS server we created in a previous lab to our resolve.conf file on system boot.
+On the node host, we need to configure our settings to prepend the DNS server we created in a previous lab to our resolv.conf file on system boot.
 This will allow the node host to resolve references to broker.example.com to ensure that all pieces of OpenShift Enterprise can communicate with one another.
 This process is similar to setting up the *dhclient-eht0.conf* configuration file for the broker application.

 **Note:** This step assumes that your node host is using the eth0 device for network connectivity.
 If that is not the case, replace eth0 with the correct ethernet device for you host.

-Edit the */etc/dhcp/dhclient-eth0.conf file, or add it if it doesn’t exist, and add the following information ensuring that you replace the IP address with the correct IP of your broker application host.
+Edit the */etc/dhcp/dhclient-eth0.conf* file, or add it if it doesn’t exist, and add the following information ensuring that you replace the IP address with the correct IP of your broker application host.

 	prepend domain-name-servers 10.10.10.10;
 	supersede host-name "node";